yaqwsx/bcthesis/symdivine.md

     \end{tikzpicture}
     }
     \caption{Typical verification workflow in the current version of \symdivine.
-       It takes an \llvm bit-code and property specification on input and decides whether supplied property does hold or not.
+       It takes an \llvm bitcode and property specification on input and decides whether supplied property does hold or not.
 If not, a counterexample can be produced by the verification algorithm.
-Input bit-code is usually produced by the \clang compiler from C or C++ source code, however the user can obtain it differently.}
+Input bitcode is usually produced by the \clang compiler from C or C++ source code, however the user can obtain it differently.}
     \label{fig:workflow}
 \end{figure}

 ## Input Language Overview

-\symdivine is designed to take an \llvm bit-code as an input language and thus support for C and C++ languages features is mainly reduced to support of the
+\symdivine is designed to take an \llvm bitcode as an input language and thus support for C and C++ languages features is mainly reduced to support of the
 \llvm instruction set.
 In the current version \symdivine supports almost all
 \llvm instructions except of: